-What to Get: The ribs and brisket are good, but by far the best item on the menu is the Smoked Pork Butt.
+What to Get: The ribs and brisket are good, but by far the best item on the menu is the Smoked Burnt Ends.
 It is absolutely packed with flavor and doesn’t even need help from any additional sauces.
-We get this almost every time and it’s always amazing.
-If you are hungry, grab the American Platter which is your choice of three types of meat, garlic toast, and a side.
+While it’s not always there, when it is, it’s SO good!

 5. D-Luxe Burger (Disney Springs)

 - Cost: $ ($11-$15 per entrée)

 Just about every counter service restaurant in Walt Disney World serves burgers, but non do it nearly as well as D-Luxe Burger.
 They have the biggest, juiciest burgers around (outside of a sit-down restaurant), as well as hand-cut fries and creative milkshakes to wash everything down with.

 The thing that separates D-Luxe Burger from the rest is the high-quality ingredients that go into everything.
 Each burger uses a signature blend of meat that you won’t find anywhere else.
 No thin, dried-out burgers here.
 They are all served on warm brioche buns taking the experience to an even higher level.

 The atmosphere is relaxed with seating both inside and outside, and great to bring kids.
 The prices are higher than most counter service burgers in other places, but the superior taste makes it worth the extra $1 or $2.